 - a.
 Have you had close contact within the last 14 days with a confirmed case of COVID-19? - b.
-Have you been diagnosed with COVID-19? - c.
-Have you returned from travel outside of New Brunswick within the last 14 days? - d.
-Have you been told by public health that you may have been exposed to COVID-19?
+Have you been diagnosed with COVID-19 within the past 14 days? - c.
+Have you returned from travel outside of Newfoundland and Labrador, New Brunswick, Prince Edward Island and Nova Scotia within the last 14 days (IF for work purposes, you are not required to self-isolate upon return, but should self-monitor for symptoms)? - You have been told by public health that you may have been exposed to COVID-19.

-Follow public health advice if you are waiting for testing results for COVID-19.
+Follow Public Health advice if you are waiting for testing results for COVID-19 or have been told to self-isolate.